mosip/mosip-infra/deployment/sandbox-v2/README.md

 * Create a (non-root) user account on console machine.
 * Make `sudo` password-less for the user.
 * Create ssh keys using `ssh-keygen` and place them in ~/.ssh folder:
-* Login as root with `sudo su` write keys in authorized_keys

 ```
 $ ssh-keygen -t rsa
 ```
 No passphrase, all defaults.
-* Include current user in /etc/sudoers file with no password.
 * Install Ansible 2.9+
 ```
 $ sudo yum install -y https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm